 According to an academic article, the Philippines produces around 38,000 nurses each year and has around 500,000 registered nurses to date.
-On the contrary, the country is still in crisis and its hospitals need more nurses still.
-Government hospitals especially are suffering from poor health service delivery, in part due to the fact that nurses are overloaded at work.
+On the contrary, the country is still in crisis, and its hospitals need more nurses still.
+Government hospitals are especially suffering from poor health service delivery because nurses are overloaded at work.

 “Nurse to patient ratio in our ward reach as high as 1:25.”
-Corazona T., R.N., a government nurse in a province in the Visayas region of the Philippines shared.
+Corazona T., R.N., a government nurse in a province in the Visayas region of the Philippines, shared.
 “This is not very ideal because then I cannot address the chief complaints of all my patients…even if I want to.
-I have to focus on the emergency needs and crucial routine work such as carrying out of standing orders on top of new ones.”
+I have to focus on the emergency needs and crucial routine work such as carrying outstanding orders on top of new ones.”

 The Board of Nursing (BON) recommends a 1:5 ratio for the wards and 1:1 for intensive care units (ICU).
 But the reality is far from ideal.

-Despite the difficult working conditions and the crucial role of nurses in the health sector and in the whole society, the salary for nurses are not raised to the level tantamount to their skills and work.
+Despite the difficult working conditions and the crucial role of nurses in the health sector and society, nurses’ salary is not raised to the level tantamount to their skills and work.
 An SG15 (P30,531.00) salary that is stipulated in the Nursing Act of 2002 is not yet approved by the government.

 Deutschland: A premier destination for Nurses

 In terms of nursing, it was in 1965 when 41 Filipino nurses were first deployed to work in Germany.
-It was part of the foreign country’s systematic recruitment to alleviate emergencies in medical care across German hospitals, hospices and nursing homes.
+It was part of the foreign country’s systematic recruitment to alleviate emergencies in medical care across German hospitals, hospices, and nursing homes.
 However, during that time, there were not yet any standard wage scales for nurses.
-As such the salaries simply depended on their employers.
-It was only in 1974 that an agreement on the Employment of Philippine Registered Nurses and Midwives in German Hospitals was signed by both countries.
+As such, the salaries simply depended on their employers.
+In 1974, an agreement on the Employment of Philippine Registered Nurses and Midwives in German Hospitals was signed by both countries.
 This instituted policies to be followed by both governments started a series of agreements that would serve to protect the interest of both countries in the matter of health labor deployments – a fact that assures nurses of their safety in working there.

 Filipino Nurse in Germany